bakpakin/Fennel/macros.md

 In a case like this, the macro should accept symbols for the locals as arguments.
 It is convention to take these arguments in square brackets, but the macro system does not enforce this.

+Note that the `with-weapons-check` and `with-open2` examples above take an arbitrary number of arguments using `...` which get treated as the "body" of the macro.
+Picking a name that begins with `with-` or `def` for macros like this will make it clearer that their bodies should be indented with two spaces instead of like normal function calls.

 ### AST quirks